cxs-css/cxs/README.md

 ### Vendor prefixes

-cxs **does not** handle vendor prefixing to keep the module size at a minimum.
+CXS **does not** handle vendor prefixing to keep the module size at a minimum.
 To add vendor prefixes, use a prefixing module like [`inline-style-prefixer`](https://github.com/rofrischmann/inline-style-prefixer)

 ```js